-Manganese in the body is primarily involved in the construction of connective tissue.
+In the body manganese is mainly involved in the construction of the connective tissue.
 Manganese has an important function in the release of insulin.
-The pancreas desperately needs it for the sugar metabolism.
+The pancreas urgently needs it for sugar metabolism.
 This makes manganese essential for the synthesis of proteins and fats.
-Other important functions in the body, which would be inconceivable without the vital trace element, are the formation of cartilage and bone and the formation of new glucose.
-If our body did not receive manganese, this would make growth in itself and the formation of cartilage and bones unthinkable.
-The urine cycle too and thus the cleaning of the body of residues and toxins would be unthinkable if the body were not supplied with sufficient manganese.
+Other important functions in the body that would not be conceivable without the essential trace element are the formation of cartilage and bone and the formation of new glucose.
+If our body did not receive manganese, the growth itself and the formation of cartilage and bones would be unthinkable.
+But the urea cycle and thus cleaning the body of residues and toxins would also not be conceivable if the body is not supplied with sufficient manganese.